unifiedjs/unified/readme.md

 The following projects process different syntax trees.
 They parse text to their respective syntax tree, and they compile their syntax trees back to text.
-These processors can be used as-is, or their parser and compilers can be mixed and matched with other plug-ins to allow processing between different syntaxes.
+These processors can be used as-is, or their parsers and compilers can be mixed and matched with other plug-ins to process between different syntaxes.

 *   [**rehype**][rehype] ([**HAST**][hast]) — HTML;
 *   [**remark**][remark] ([**MDAST**][mdast]) — Markdown;